racket/rhombus/text/0005-sapling.md

  * `:` at the end of a line indents nested groups to one step larger than the current group's indentation.

- * `:` at the start of middle of a line indents nested groups to one space after the `:`.
+ * `:` at the start or middle of a line indents nested groups to one space after the `:`.

  * `{` at the start or middle of a line indents nested groups like `(`